 Here is his obituary, I don´t know who wrote it.

 John had been my teacher at The AIDS Project of the East Bay in Oakland, in 1987, and I had interviewed him, and tried to stay in touch.

 I had also seen him in a film about AIDS, so when we met in Oakland, I was pleasantly surprised.

 I was happy to write about him, although I hope to write a special chapter here, about him.
-So I wrote a bit, but have not heard from the journalist since then.
+So I wrote a bit for her, but have not heard from the journalist since then.

 It is nice when what I write land somewhere, not only disappears in to cyber space.
-SHE ACTUALLY GOT BACK TO ME, just as I had published this, so the information landed!
-It did not disappear.
+SHE ACTUALLY GOT BACK TO ME, so the information landed!
 I am happy about that, but I have no idea what she did with it.
 I am too helpful at times.